UniOULU-TOL/SQATLab/sessions/session1a.md

 ![](why_testing.png)

 # When stop testing?
-- you tested (everything) that could possibly break!
-- you can provide better value by doing something else
+> - you can provide better value by doing something else
+> - you tested (everything) that could possibly break!
+> - <strike>you reach 100% coverage</strike>

+# Code coverage
+> a measure used to describe the degree to which the source code of a program is tested by a particular test suite (Wikipedia)

+> - Function
+> - Statement
+> - Branch
+> - Condition

 # A good test is...
 > - Accurate